freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-a.md

 ## --answers--

-The divs become hidden from view, losing their visibility within the container.
+The `div` elements become hidden from view, losing their visibility within the container.

 ---

-All 3 divs are arranged horizontally, and they flex to fill the available area with equal width.
+All 3 `div` elements are arranged horizontally, and they flex to fill the available area with equal width.

 ---

-Each div enlarges and covers the entire container, overlapping each other.
+Each `div` element enlarges and covers the entire container, overlapping each other.

 ---

-The divs align vertically in a single column, ignoring the flex-related CSS declarations.
+The `div` elements align vertically in a single column, ignoring the flex-related CSS declarations.

 ## --video-solution--